peterjc/thapbi-pict/docs/worked_example/index.rst

 Worked Example
 ==============

-The *Quick Start* described a simplified use of the THAPBI PICT tool to assess a single Illumina MiSeq sequencing run using the ``thapbi_pict pipeline`` command, as a flowchart:
+The :ref:`quick_start` described a simplified use of the THAPBI PICT tool to assess a single Illumina MiSeq sequencing run using the ``thapbi_pict pipeline`` command, as a flowchart: